Health & safety at work: What are your employees’ responsibilities?

 As a small business owner, you’ll know that health and safety is incredibly important.

-And being complacent can be an expensive mistake - a report from Health and Safety Executive says the cost of injuries & ill health from current working conditions was estimated at a staggering £18.8 billion.
+Being complacent about these issues can be an expensive mistake.
+In fact, a report from the Health and Safety Executive says that the cost of injuries and ill health from current working conditions was estimated at a staggering £21.6 billion.
+The impact of work-related illness and injury resulted in 33.7 million lost working days.

-With that in mind, it’s important to know who’s responsible for what when it comes to upholding health and safety in the workplace.
+With that in mind, it’s important to know who’s responsible for what, when it comes to upholding health and safety measures in the workplace.
+For this, it's helpful to turn to health and safety legislation.

 • Taking reasonable care of their own health and safety